mrllama123/docker-homelab-manager/README.md

 there is a example [docker-compose file](./docker-compose.yml) in the root of the project that you can use to run the app in production

+## database structure

+See [database.md](./docs/database.md) for a diagram and explanation of the database structure

 ## License